learn-co-curriculum/phrg-sql-joins-readme/README.md

 Our result includes both cats without owners and owners without cats.
 In other words, it includes *all* of our data.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-sql-joins-readme/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-sql-joins-readme/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG SQL Joins</p>